sethorpe/noip-renew/README.md

 # No-IP Hostname Renewal Automation

-Automated renewal of No-IP hostnames using Playwright and Python.
-This script logs into your No-IP account, handles 2FA authentication, and renews your hostname(s) to prevent expiration.
+Automated renewal of No-IP free dynamic DNS hostnames using Playwright and Python.
+This script logs into your No-IP account, handles 2FA authentication, and renews your free hostname to prevent expiration.

+No-IP's free tier includes one dynamic DNS hostname that expires after 30 days of inactivity.
+This automation ensures your hostname stays active by renewing it automatically before expiration.

 ## Features